-The subject property has frontage on both US 301 (F-10) and Chew Road, however, there is no direct access to US 301 included or required with this PPS.
+The subject property has frontage on both US 301 (F-10) and Chew Road, however, there is no direct access to US 301 proposed or required with this PPS.
 Chew Road is an historic road with a 60-foot-wide right-of-way (ROW), as designated by the 2006 Guidelines for the Design of Scenic and Historic Roadways in Prince George's County.
-The PPS includes dedication of land to provide 30 feet of ROW width from the road centerline along the frontage of Chew Road, for the ultimate ROW width of 60 feet.
+The PPS proposes dedication of land to provide 30 feet of ROW width from the road centerline along the frontage of Chew Road, for the ultimate ROW width of 60 feet.

 US 301 is a master-planned freeway with four lanes and an ultimate ROW width of 450 feet.
 The ultimate ROW is based on a project for future roadway expansion for US 301 that is proposed to impact the frontage of this property.
-This project is not funded, but is considered important to the roadway network in the County as the alignment is discussed in the MPOT and the master plan.
+At the time of this technical staff report, this project is not funded, but is considered important to the roadway network in the County as the alignment is discussed in the MPOT and the master plan.